- Veterans for cybersecurity

 Campus support for veterans

-Retiring or separating veterans not only have the admiration of the public, but also an incredible range of privately offered services, benefits, and financial aid for college.
+Retiring or separating veterans not only receive admiration from the public, but also an incredible range of privately offered services, benefits, and financial aid for college.

 Many institutions adopt the term “military-friendly” to publicize the preferential treatment they afford veterans.
 While the degree of “military friendliness” can vary from one institution to another, the phenomenon has undoubtedly greatly enhanced the opportunities of today’s veterans.